CompAndSave/hugo-decap-cas/content/posts/hp-ink-subscription-activated-can-you-revert-to-regular-ink.md

 date: 2025-06-19T12:44:00.000+08:00
 authors: Trisha Olivar
 featured_image: /blog/images/hp-ink-subscription-activated.png
-description: Accidentally activated an HP ink subscription?
-Discover if you can switch back to using regular ink and learn the steps to regain control of your printer!
+description: "Accidentally activated an HP ink subscription?
+Discover if you can switch back to using regular ink and learn the steps to regain control of your printer! "
 tags:
   - HP Instant ink
   - HP+ program